gcallah/Rationalism/LiberalNeutrality/dialogue.md

 it...

 Philonous: Between friends such as us, Oneiropolos, all is forgiven.
-But let us gone on to revisit my non-extreme examples.
+But let us revisit my non-extreme examples.
 For instance, let us consider an Islamic regime.
 That regime will not be neutral between Muslims and non-Muslims.
 But it may very well be neutral about whether or not someone decides to bake a cake for a gay couples’ wedding.